The booster is so effective – 4th vaccination surprises researchers

 Corona: increase in antibodies – that’s why the fourth vaccination in the British study is surprising

-In addition to examining possible side effects, the researchers were particularly interested in monitoring the increase in antibodies, the formation of which should be stimulated by the vaccination.
+In addition to checking for possible side effects, the researchers were particularly interested in monitoring the rise in antibodies, the formation of which should be stimulated by the vaccination.
 The results of a comparison after 14 days amazed the scientists: The effectiveness of the fourth vaccination, which is generally considered to be rather low, apparently exceeded that of the first booster.

 “The peak values of the immune responses after the fourth dose were similar and sometimes even better than the peak responses after the third dose,” summarizes the study, which measured the concentration of antibodies in ELISA laboratory units (ELU) per milliliter of blood.
 The values of the subjects that they had 28 days after the third vaccination were compared with those that were present 14 days after the second booster.
 Here, the Biontech test group recorded an increase of 61 percent, and the Moderna receivers even saw an extreme increase of 117 percent.
 An intensification of the T-cell response could also be demonstrated.